-Creamy Garlic Mashed Red Potatoes are flavorful potatoes that are full of flavor.
-They are a perfect side dish with any meal!!
+Creamy Garlic Mashed Red Potatoes are packed full of flavor.
+They are a perfectly savory side dish to any meal!!

 My delicious addiction